Coconut milk and curry powder together make for a tremendously satisfying dish.

 ¼ cup packed cilantro leaves, roughly chopped

 Sprinkle the chicken with the salt and pepper.
 In a large frying pan set over medium-high heat, heat 1 tablespoon of the olive oil.
 Add the chicken thighs and cook, undisturbed, until crisp and browned, about 4 minutes.
 Flip the chicken and cook for 3 more minutes.
 Transfer the chicken to a plate and return the pan to the heat.
 Add the remaining 1 tablespoon of oil.
 Add the onion and cook, stirring frequently, until tender but still crisp, about 3 minutes.
 Reduce the heat to medium and add the garlic, ginger, and jalapeño, and cook, stirring constantly, until fragrant, about 30 seconds.
-Add the curry powder and cook, stirring constantly, for 30 seconds.
+Add the curry powder and turmeric and cook, stirring constantly, for 30 seconds.
 Stir in the chicken broth and scrape up any browned bits in the pan.
 Return the chicken to the pan and bring the broth to a boil.
 Reduce the heat and let the broth simmer for 5 minutes.
 Add the coconut milk and simmer for 2 minutes.
 Remove the pan from the heat and let it stand for 5 minutes before serving.
 Garnish with fresh cilantro.

 Nutrition Information for 1 Serving (1/4th of Entire Recipe): Calories 320, Total Fat 17.3 g, Total Carbohydrate 2.4 g, Dietary Fiber 0.5 g, Sugars 1 g, Protein 33.9 g